ruricolist/overlord/README.md

 Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

+Note that, to run the test suite, you will need to download [Core Lisp][], and you must have the `touch` program in your search path.

 # Language examples

 Although Overlord is a general-purpose build system, and does anything